tymyrddin/blue/source/docs/ipa/lab/cloud.md

-# How-to: Private cloud IPA-SIEM stack
+# How to set up a private cloud security system (IPA-SIEM)

 **Secure.
 Distributed.
-Survivor-Focused.**
+Survivor-focused.**

-How to run the IPA-SIEM Stack in the cloud you control: This guide walks you through deploying the IPA-SIEM Stack in a private cloud—ideal for shelters or advocacy organisations that operate across multiple locations.
+How to run the IPA-SIEM stack in the cloud you control: This guide walks you through deploying the IPA-SIEM Stack in a private cloud—ideal for shelters or advocacy organisations that operate across multiple locations.
 You’ll get remote access, centralised monitoring, and the same surveillance detection tools—without surrendering data control to big tech.

 We assume you have basic admin access to your cloud server, or a friendly nerd who does.